Expert Guide: How to Boost Visibility for a Property Managers Blog

 • Use local phrases like “property management in [City],” plus service-related terms like “tenant screening,” “rental market tips,” and “lease agreement tips.”

-Lacy Hendricks, RMP®, SEOSpace Certified Expert
+Lacy Hendricks, RMP®, COO, SEOSpace Certified Expert

 Lacy Hendricks specializes in SEO for property management companies, combining deep industry knowledge with hands-on digital strategy.
 She's a certified SEOSpace Expert (Squarespace) and has successfully optimized websites for property managers, political campaigns, and published authors.
 With a strong background in property management, Lacy brings a unique understanding of the local market dynamics that drive search behavior.